 With e-Commerce, particularly if you run your own store, the opposite applies.
 Back-end e-Commerce systems mean you can adjust price easily and quickly as you need.
 You can even display different prices to different customers.

 If you run your own online store, this gives you huge flexibility to test and adjust your price mix.

 You can run flash sales at specific times of day, or days of the week.
 You can target price discounts to specific customers based on what you know about them from your digital data.

 This is different to the way marketers traditionally manage price.
 It means learning how to take advantage of the opportunity pricing flexibility in e-Commerce brings.

 Marketing mix place opportunities in e-Commerce

-At a push, they might have a few on the copy and aesthetic design of the website, but everything else needed to set up and run an e-Commerce operation is new learning for marketers.
+At a push, they might have a view on the website design, but everything else needed to set up and run an e-Commerce operation demands new skills for marketers.